SEB-Core/mongoose-recipes/README.md

     )
     if (!validPassword) {
       return res.send('Your old password was not correct!
 Please try again.')
-      // This will be also be an EJS page...
+      // This can also be an EJS page...
     }
     if (req.body.newPassword !== req.body.confirmPassword) {
       return res.send('Password and Confirm Password must match')
-      // This will be also be an EJS page...
+      // This can also be an EJS page...
     }
     const hashedPassword = bcrypt.hashSync(req.body.newPassword, 12)
     user.password = hashedPassword
     // It's critical that this field is updated with the password you hashed with bcrypt, and never the plain text password in req.body.password await user.save()
     res.send(`Your password has been updated, ${user.first}!`)
-    // This will be an EJS page later...
+    // This can be an EJS page later...
   } catch (error) {
     console.error(
       "An error has occurred updating a user's password!",